feliche93/felixvemmer/felixvemmer_crew/src/felixvemmer_crew/example_content_outline.md

 7. Cut dough into long strips of noodles with the pasta machine
 8. Simmer noodles in boiling water
 9. Serve with desired veggies, meats, and broth

-## Instructions and Ingredients Box

-End with this section.